aminesnow/redhat_cc/README.md

     make run.read.object

-And finally, to delete the object with this command:
+And finally, you can delete the object with this command:

     make run.delete.object